algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Use `ClientManager.getIndexerClient(config, overrideIntDecoding)` or `ClientManager.getIndexerClientFromEnvironment(overrideIntDecoding)` instead.

-Returns an indexer SDK client that automatically retries on idempotent calls
+Returns an indexer SDK client that automatically retries transient failures on idempotent calls

 **`Example`**